top of page

 Dissolution

-Upon dissolution of the Organization, all assets gained through CUSA shall be returned to CUSA and all other assets shall be given to the Ottawa Food Bank.
+Upon dissolution of the association, all assets gained through CUSA shall be returned to CUSA, and all other assets shall be given to the Ottawa Food Bank.

 bottom of page